top of page

 All M1A1 Thompsons were removed from the TO&E as of Feb 1943.
 The S/Sgts were issued them until that point, however they, like most things were replaced with the M1 Garand.
 Of course you can still see these in photos.
 However if doing this 'properly' then the best way to do this is to follow what the army documents at the time say you should be carrying.

-Despite the above, if you've found a reason to get one for an impression then there are a lot of these as deactivated weapons still about.
-There was crates and crates of these found about 8 years ago in Russian, all part of the lend lease act, they were never used and stored away in a salt mine.
-There was so many coming into the UK that the price of a de-act Thompson fell to around £250 and still I didn't buy one!
-So if your want a real one, they are out there, go to some shows and have a loot for de-act Thompsons.
+Despite the above, if you've found a good reason to get one for an impression and just can't resist, then there are a lot of these as deactivated weapons still about.
+There were crates and crates of these found about 8 years ago in Russia, all part of the lend lease act; they were never used and just stored away in a salt mine.
+There were so many coming into the UK that the price of a de-act Thompson fell to around £250 and still I didn't buy one!
+So if you want a real one, they are out there; go to some shows with a fat wallet and find a de-act Thompson.
 There are some really rare versions out there.
-One of the rarest has 'Tommy Gun' on the side, really early M1A1 that are very sought after.
+One of the rarest has 'Tommy Gun' on the side; really early M1A1 that are very sought after.
 If you want one, I may know a guy who might sell his, but it won't be cheap!
 Then again, where else can you get one?

 Of course you've already guessed it, Denix also make a Thompson.
-Sadly I have never seen or handled one of these, so I can't pass comment, other than if the other guns they do are anything to go by, inspect one very carefully before ordering one blind of the internet!
+Sadly, I have never seen or handled one of these, so I can't pass comment other than if the other guns they do are anything to go by, inspect one very carefully before ordering one blind off the internet!

-There are also Airsoft versions of these, some where the wood is plastic and others where the wood is real wood.
-They vary in price depending on condition and of course if they work as an airsoft gun or not.
+There are also Airsoft versions of these, some with plastic in place of wood and others with real wood.
+They vary in price depending on condition and, of course, if they work as an airsoft gun or not.

-As well as the other types, you'll sometimes see what is call 'plug fire' Thompsons.
-They are solid metal and wood, the cartridges, open up to reveal a place to put special cap and the gun cycles the rounds like a real one, except for the way it works is back wards, instead of the firing pin hitting the back of the shell, this pushes the shell into a pin that would hit the front of shell, where the head would be.
-They are not loud enough to be used in a battle and you would loose your rechargeable shells very quickly!
-However, its ruggedness and good constructions makes it a viable thing to carry around.
-They may also make other guns in 'plug fire', I have never looked!
+As well as the other types, you'll sometimes see what are known as 'plug fire' Thompsons.
+They are solid metal and wood, with special cartridges that open up to reveal a place to put special caps.
+The gun cycles the rounds like a real one, except for the way it works is backwards: instead of the firing pin hitting the back of the cartridge, the cartridge is pushed into a pin that hits the front of cartridge, where the bullet would normally be.
+They are not loud enough to be used in a mock battle and you would lose your special rechargeable cartridges very quickly!
+However, its ruggedness and good construction makes it a viable thing to carry around.
+They may also make other guns in 'plug fire', but I have never looked!
 Might be worth of a Google search.

-The best and most useful version to get would be a blank fire Thompson, these can be found, not easily and not cheap but they can come in both 8mm and 9mm versions.
+The best and most useful version to get would be a blank fire Thompson.
+These can be found, though not easily and certainly not cheap, but they can come in both 8mm and 9mm versions.

 M3 Grease gun

-Just like the M1A1 Thompson, the M3 grease gun is not issued on any TO&E. BUT...
-6 are issued to Company HQ to be issued as required.
-So at least for us they can be justified at Company/Platoon HQ sort of level, or specific purposes, perhaps as a substitute for the M1 Garand for the poor buggers with the BC1000.
+Just like the M1A1 Thompson, the M3 grease gun is not issued on any TO&E. BUT... six are issued to Company HQ to be issued as required.
+So at least for us they can be justified at Company/Platoon HQ sort of level, or specific purposes, perhaps as a substitute for the M1 Garand for the poor buggers with the BC1000 (a large backpack radio set).

-Sadly the Thompson was too complicated and expensive to make.
+Sadly, the Thompson was too complicated and expensive to make.
 It had to be simplified further or be replaced.
 It was much easier to come up with a totally new gun.
-The M3 'Grease Gun' was created, still a good weight to it, like the Thompson, however it was ugly, yet very cheap to produce, it still fired the .45 slugs, so its stopping power was similar to the Thomson.
-Now there are quite a few of these deactivated weapons still about.
-Shouldn't take you to long to find a de-act one if you really want one.
-In fact I recently decided to buy one, I went to one militaria fair and bosh! within ten mins of entering I purchased one for £450.
-Not bad I thought, three times the price of a Denix, but its a the real deal.
+The M3 'Grease Gun' was created, still a good weight to it, like the Thompson, however it was ugly, yet very cheap to produce.
+It still fired the .45 slugs, so its stopping power was similar to the Thomson.
+There are quite a few of these deactivated weapons still about so it shouldn't take you too long to find a de-act one if you really want one.
+In fact, I recently decided to buy one.
+I went to one militaria fair and bosh!
+Within ten mins of entering, I purchased one for £450.
+Not bad I thought, three times the price of a Denix, but it's the real deal.

-It was only a matter of time before Denix started making these too, however, they have done a pretty good job with this.
+It was only a matter of time before Denix started making these, too.
+However, they have done a pretty good job with these.
 It probably looks more realistic than most of the other guns they make because the real one is just so simple!
 It also has the nice earlier method of the cocking lever.
 So, a good option for around £150 mark.

-There are a few old Airsoft versions of these, I think all of them are plastic thought, so if you get one, it might need some clever silver dry brushing to make it look like anything decent.
-They will really vary in price depending on condition and of course if they work as an airsoft gun or not.
+There are a few old Airsoft versions of these, I think all of them are plastic though, so if you get one it might need some clever dry brushing with some gun metal or silver paint to make it look like anything decent.
+They will really vary in price depending on condition and, of course, if they work as an airsoft gun or not.

-The best and most useful version to get would be a blank fire M3 Grease Guns, these can be found, not easily and not cheap, but they can come in both 8mm and 9mm versions.
+The best and most useful version to get would be a blank fire M3 Grease Gun.
+These can be found; again, not easily and not cheap, but they come in both 8mm and 9mm versions.
 Expect to pay £1000 upwards.

-Each PIR company HQ was issued 6 M3 Grease Guns.
-Not directly issued to anyone, but used as and when needed/required.
-You can spot them being carried by a few members of company HQs as they walk to the planes, include a Captain.
+Each PIR company HQ was issued six M3 Grease Guns.
+None were directly issued to anyone but used as and when needed/required.
+You can spot them being carried by a few members of company HQs as they walk to the planes, including a Captain.

-Like everything made by Denix, these have a flaw too, however nothing that is huge and can be fixed fairly easily.
-The main problem is the read sight, they put the later sight that was on the M3A1 post war model on it.
+Like everything made by Denix, these have a flaw, too.
+Nothing that is huge and so can be fixed fairly easily.
+The main problem is the rear sight.
+Denix uses the later sight that was on the M3A1 post-war model.
 This can be taken off the gun and the sides just ground down.
-Then it just leaves to give is some wear and tear, focusing on those areas that would see the most rubbing, bashing, knocks and bumps.
-A really fine sand paper does the job well.
+Then it just needs some wear and tear, focusing on those areas that would see the most rubbing, bashing, knocks and bumps.
+A really fine sandpaper does the job well.
 Just remember to go slowly and build up to what you want.
 Less is sometimes more when doing this!
-Don't over do it, remember, this is supposed to look like a new gun that has some use.
+Don't overdo it.
+Remember, this is supposed to look like a new gun that has some use.
 NOT an 80 year old deactivated original.

 DSC02180-1.jpg